Featured image of post Run!

 They are generally classified from P1 (maximum urgency) to P5 (minimum urgency).

-Depending on the team involved, a P1 will have to be resolved in a very short time (generally between 2 and 4 hours), while a P5 may take a week or more.
+Depending on the teams, a P1 will have to be resolved in a very short time (generally between 2 and 4 hours), while for a P5, you can have a good week or more.

 Obviously, for a P1 that occurs during the day (i.e. during the RUN), I’m not alone: it becomes the priority of the whole team.